chrishiestand/git-workshop/docs/git.rst

 Clone a repository
 ~~~~~~~~~~~~~~~~~~

-You can clone or pull or push git data via a local file system, ssh, the
+You can clone or fetch or push git data via a local file system, ssh, the
 git protocol, http, and ftp.

 Clone locally